By Hoyee Tse

 Option 4 – Hikari Bullet Train - valid for Japan Rail (JR) pass

-There are two differences between the Hikari and the Nozomi.
-One is that Hikari stops at more stations on the way to Tokyo, so the trip from Osaka to Narita would take 254 to 278 minutes, as some Hikari trains are slower.
-The other is that the Hikari is less frequent.
-Other than that, they use the exactly the same trains.
+There are two differences between the Hikari and the Nozomi shinkansen (bullet trains).
+One is that the Hikari stops at more stations on the way to Tokyo, so the trip from Osaka to Narita would take between 254 to 278 minutes, as some Hikari trains make additional stops.
+Hikari trains are also less frequent than Nozomi trains.
+In terms of comfort and design, however, the trains are identical.

 From a ticketing perspective, there is one huge difference.
-JR pass holders can use the Hikari for free, but not the Nozomi.
-If you don't have a JR pass, this trip would total ¥16,700.
+JR Pass holders can use the Hikari for free (built into the price of the pass), but not the Nozomi.
+Without a JR Pass, this trip would total ¥16,700.

 Option 5 – Sunrise Seto Overnight Train

-The Sunrise Seto is the slowest option at 470 minutes, but may be the best use of your time, as the train travels leisurely while you sleep.
-Departing form Osaka at 0034, there is only one transfer after you wake up at 7am at Tokyo, and fares start from ¥ 14,650, with options to upgrade to flat bed sleepers for the price of a 2 star hotel room.
-From Tokyo the overnight train does not stop at Osaka, so you have to double back from Himeji
+At 470 minutes, the Sunrise Seto is the slowest option for getting from Osaka to Narita Airport.
+However, it may be the best use of your time, as the train travels leisurely while you sleep.
+Departing from Osaka at 0034, there is only one transfer after you wake up at 7am at Tokyo.
+Fares start from ¥14,650, with options to upgrade to flat-bed sleepers for the price of a 2-star hotel room.
+If you are coming the opposite way from Tokyo, the overnight train does not stop at Osaka, so you have to double back from Himeji.

 Was this article helpful?